 While I loved the collaborative nature of it, I put it off to the side until Google improved its app for iOS so that I wouldn’t have to spend the majority of class period troubleshooting it.

 They FINALLY delivered.

-That’s not to say that they JUST recently updated their features to include adding tables and images, but I’ve only been aware of it this past school year.
-I decided to take the plunge again and have my students use it for group work.
+When they made the initial changes, I decided to take the plunge again and have my students use it for group work.
 If it didn’t work as I’d hoped, then I could easily use Notability as a contingency plan.
 It seemed worth the risk if it meant having an app that allowed true synchronous collaboration!

 The test run